 During the IceDivA2 (Icelandic marine Animals meet Diversity along latitudinal gradients in the deep sea of the Atlantic 2) expedition the ca. 49.5M-year old caldera within the Site (named 'Mount Doom'), with two smaller structures nearby, was surveyed with multibeam bathymetry (Figure 13).
-The peak of the caldera was located at 2 354 m depth with the base situated at 3 666 m.
+The peak of the caldera was located at 2,354 m depth with the base situated at 3,666 m.
 During the dive from the peak downward, two primary habitats were observed: sedimented plains and steep rock facies.
 The topography was relatively flat until sharp vertical drops of up to 100 m were reached.
 Each habitat harboured different fish, such as Coryphaenoides spp. and Macrouridae, and benthic communities with high biological diversity (Figure 18).
 The cephalopod Grimpoteuthis sp. was observed, and egg cases deposited by a deep-sea skate or shark, which indicate a spawning ground for this species.
 Notably, deep-sea sponges (Figure 18) and soft corals were recorded on Mount Doom and could indicate nearby suitable habitat in the NACES Site too.

 These data products are also used as variables to predict suitable cold-water coral habitats in the Site.
 Highly suitable habitat for reef-building corals and black corals is predicted to occur on all seamounts of the NACES MPA (Annex 7).
 Reef-building corals and black corals are widely considered as one of the top conservation priorities globally.
 While the predicted reefs inside the NACES MPA are all in quite deep water (>1,500 m), such deep-water reefs are known to be highly biodiverse.
-Reef-building, deep-water corals and black corals are considered to be indicator species of vulnerable marine ecosystems (VMEs) by several regional fishery management organisations including the NEAFC and the ICCAT.
-Maps of predicted habitat suitability of reef-building deep-water corals in and around the NACES MPA are already published (Davies and Guinotte 2011) as well as habitat suitability for black corals (Yesson et al. 2016) (Figures 22 and 23).
+Reef-building, deep-water corals and black corals are considered to be indicator species of vulnerable marine ecosystems (VMEs) by several regional fishery management organisations including the NACES MPA are already published (Davies and Guinotte 2011) as well as habitat suitability for black corals (Yesson et al. 2016) (Figures 22 and 23).